kodebot/content.kodebot.github.io/automated-unit-testing-basics/introduction/introduction.md

+# Introduction

 Welcome to automated unit testing basics course.

-In this chapter lets see what is automated unit testing, why we need them, how it is different from other type of tests.
+In this chapter lets see what is automated unit testing, why we need them and how it is different from other type of tests.
 We will also look at different types of code that we generally see in any application.
-And finally two major approaches when it comes to writing unit tests:
+And finally take a brief look at two major approaches when it comes to writing unit tests.
-* Test Oriented approach
-* Test Driven approach

 # 1. What is automated unit testing?
 Unit testing is targeting small piece of code called unit and test it to verify whether it is working as expected.